 - Level of Qualifications of the Resume Writer (the person who is actually going to be writing your CV not the organisation – big difference)

-- Experience of the Writer prior to starting this occupation; if they tell you they have experience in HR or Recruitment (or any other qualification for that matter) ask them about this experience and/or use social media to verify what they say.
+- Experience of the Writer prior to starting this occupation; if they tell you they have experience in HR or Recruitment (or any other qualification for that matter) ask them about their experience or use social media to verify their claims.

 - Number of years in practice and who have they previously prepared Resumes and Curriculum Vitaes (CV’s) for in terms of occupations and industries; whilst we all need to start somewhere there will generally be a significant difference in costing when you compare someone just starting out in the business with a seasoned professional.

 - Costs – not only the initial costs but also time associated with preparing your document, fast turnaround, update/amendments, additional copies, call out fees and/or disbursement costs